Project Archives

 Rep. Burchett States Classified UAP Briefings Contain Information That Would Shake Public Faith

-Tennessee Representative Tim Burchett stated in multiple April 2026 appearances that classified UAP briefings he attended contained specific names, dates, and locations related to UAP programs.
+Tennessee Representative Tim Burchett stated in multiple April 2026 appearances that classified UAP briefings he attended contained specific names, dates, and locations related to UAP programmes.

 Pentagon Misses April 14 Deadline for 46 UAP Videos